Research

 Journal Articles

-This paper examines child benefit programs in high-income countries, particularly in comparison to both the 2019 and expanded 2021 US Child Tax Credit (CTC).
-We show that most of the countries included in our review provide child benefits that are more generous than the 2019 (and current) US CTC, aligning more closely with the parameters of the 2021 CTC design.
-Moreover, while the expanded US CTC was in effect, the US significantly improved its ranking within the OECD in terms of reducing child poverty and the effectiveness of its redistribution system on poverty alleviation.
-The refundable and monthly payment structure of the expanded 2021 CTC was in keeping with prevailing models of child benefits internationally.
+We provide an overview of child benefit programs in high-income countries, particularly in comparison to the 2019 and expanded 2021 U.S. Child Tax Credit (CTC).
+Most countries included in our review provide child benefits that are more generous than the 2019 (and current) U.S. CTC, aligning more closely to the parameters of the now-expired 2021 expanded CTC.
+We show that while the expanded U.S. CTC was in effect, the U.S. significantly improved its ranking within the Organisation for Economic Co-operation and Development (OECD) in terms of lowering child poverty rates and the effectiveness of its redistribution system on poverty alleviation.
+Our cross-country analysis further reveals that the refundable and monthly payment structure of the expanded 2021 CTC was in keeping with prevailing models of child benefits internationally.

 Baker, M., Koebel, K., & Stabile, M. (2024).
 The impact of family tax benefits on children’s health and educational outcomes.
-American Economic Association Papers & Proceedings.
+American Economic Association Papers & Proceedings, 114, 429–434.

 We leverage recent income support reforms for families with children in Canada to investigate the impact of child benefits on child health and educational outcomes.
-Using administrative school data from British Columbia linked to parent’s tax files, we find evidence that increased family benefit generosity improved children’s mental health, but little evidence of any change in test scores from standardized exams.
-Our results suggest that most of the mental health effect is concentrated among girls and that relative improvements in mental health were larger among children in higher income families.
+Using administrative school data from British Columbia linked to parents' tax files, we find evidence that increased family benefit generosity improved children's mental health, but little evidence of any change in test scores from standardized exams.
+Our results suggest that most of the mental health effect is concentrated among girls and that relative improvements in mental health were larger among children in higher-income families.

 Jones, L., Stabile, M., Koebel, K., & Furzer, J. (2024).
 The effect of household earnings on child school mental health designations: Evidence from administrative data.
 Journal of Human Resources, 59, S41-S76.